Citation, DOI and article data

 - infarction without hepatic artery occlusion is mainly caused by

-Clinically these patient present with abdominal pain, nausea, vomiting and abnormal liver function tests 2.
+Clinically, these patients present with abdominal pain, nausea, vomiting and abnormal liver function tests 2.
 Most of the time, infarction is a peripherally located wedge-shaped area, however it can be centrally or round or oval shape 2.

 - acute stage